Renegade: A Mass Effect/Command and Conquer Crossover

-The next day, when a GDI relief fleet arrived in-system, following a distress beacon, they found two destroyed batarian slave ships, and a freighter loaded with ten thousand civilians that had apparently been retaken by a single biotic Commando named Shepard.
+Six hours later a GDI relief fleet arrived in-system, following a distress beacon.
+They found two destroyed batarian slave ships, and a freighter loaded with ten thousand civilians that had apparently been retaken by a single biotic Commando named Shepard.
 According to the story, Shepard had stowed away on the slavers' ship, seized the bridge, gassed the crew, and used the ship's weapons to launch a surprise attack on the cruisers and destroyed them, but not without being badly damaged by return fire.

 It was a wild story, but two destroyed ships, a pile of batarian corpses, and ten thousand jubilant, rescued colonists were plenty of verification.
 Meanwhile, reports of unidentified ships intervening and attacking the batarian fleet in orbit were discounted with the surety of bureaucracy that was convinced that it was right and all evidence to the contrary was wrong.

-The assault on Elysium City was considered a tragedy and a provocation, but Shepard came out of that battle a hero, thanks to the Brotherhood of Nod, complete with a medal and ceremony and drinks and parties and all that pizzazz.
+The assault on Elysium City was considered a tragedy and a provocation, but Shepard came out of that battle a hero thanks to the Brotherhood of Nod's silent intervention, complete with a medal and ceremony and drinks and parties and all that pizzazz.
 It left an ugly taste in her mouth whenever someone praised her for being the Hero of Elysium, and the medal stayed in the drawer in whatever desk she sat at that week.

-But at least Elysium hadn't been another Mindoir.
+But at least Elysium's people had been saved.

 A year after Elysium, GDI tracked the pirates who had been raiding human space back to their hub on the barren moon of Torfan, and bombed their base and everything within fifty kilometers of it into rapidly-expanding clouds of high-temperature dust.
 Shepard was with the fleet that destroyed the base, and watched the ion cannon bombardment of the surface with grim satisfaction.
 Nothing survived.

 Six years passed after Torfan, and a round of promotions came and went.
-When the war with the Batarian Hegemony started in 2180 over control of the Attican Traverse and to punish the Hegemony for their support of the constant piracy.
+The Verge War with the Batarian Hegemony started in 2180 over control of the Attican Traverse and to punish the Hegemony for their support of the constant piracy.
 Shepard volunteered for a number of operations that earned her distinction, and she rose up through the ranks to become Lieutenant Commander Shepard.
 Nod's military never showed their faces again, and she never spoke with another Nod soldier.
 There were the occasional reports of oddly-designed warships at the fringes of GDI space, but nothing concrete, and the Nod Terminus colonies never showed any evidence of substantial militarization.

 Assignments came and went, but halfway through 2183, Shepard was recalled from a patrol mission in the Verge to Earth, where she found she had been reassigned to some new secret military project.

 Two days later, she was on a shuttle heading for the shipyards overlooking Earth.
 She stared down at the planet with mixed emotions, noting the vast, almost endless stretches of green and blue across the continental masses, with wide sections of the planet marked by the white and gray of civilized areas, scattered among the vast swathes of sickly green Tiberium zones.
-Huge barriers, visible from space, kept the alien crystal from devouring the tightly, chokingly-crowded human cities.
+Huge barriers, visible from space, kept the alien crystal from devouring the chokingly-crowded human cities.

 Shepard crossed the small shuttle's passenger compartment, and started looking out into the darkness of space.
-Up ahead, there was one of the orbital docking stations at Lagrange Point 3, and she could see numerous ships docked to it, releasing toward the embracing void, or moving into position to attach.
+Up ahead, there was one of the massive, multi-kilometer-long orbital docking stations at Lagrange Point 3, and she could see numerous ships docked to it, released toward the embracing void or moving into position to attach.
 One in particular caught Shepard's eye.

 "That ours?" asked the only other man on the shuttle, a Lieutenant Pressly.
 He was bald, had a squeaky voice, and had a dark goatee tinged with a bit of gray.
 He stood and joined the Commander at the window, peered out, and spotted the vessel Shepard was looking at: a dagger-like frigate, painted in the ubiquitous gray and gold of GDI military ships.